shiva-rakshith/obsrv-automation/INSTALLATION.md

 | master-data-processor.redis.database.preprocessor.duplication.store.id | Redis store ID for preprocessor duplication | Number    | 2 |
 | master-data-processor.redis.database.key.expiry.seconds | Expiry time for Redis keys in seconds       | Number    | 3600 |
 | master-data-processor.dataset.type           | Type of master dataset                                    | String    | master-dataset |

+**Note**: If you require further assistance or have any questions, we encourage you to reach out for support.
+The [Sunbird Obsrv Github community](https://github.com/orgs/Sunbird-Obsrv/discussions) provides a platform to start discussions, seek solutions, and collaborate with others.